 In addition to limited access to care, many panelists stated that patients in remote locations are restricted in their access to support systems such as in-person support groups.
 Some of the patients at the workshop noted that they used online networking sites, such as the COPD Foundation’s COPD360social platform as a means of support; however, they also stated that it was not the same as being in the same room as people experiencing similar issues.
 It should be noted that pulmonary rehabilitation programs also serve as a support group for many participants.

 Similarly, how could you help patients find a support group?
 The COPD Foundation provides valuable resources to help patients and healthcare providers find support, in addition to the online COPD360social community.
 If you are interested in starting a support group in your community, inexpensive leader kits can be purchased here.

 3. Cost of Care

 Many people noted that even when patients did have access to pulmonary rehab, the reimbursement rate did not come close to matching the cost of treatment.
 A suggested goal for moving forward was to continue advocating for higher reimbursement rates, similar to the rates provided for cardiac rehabilitation.
 It was stated several times that a $200 expense reimbursed at $100 is not a sustainable program.
 This topic seemed to raise the most frustration among speakers and attendees.
 It greatly limits the number of patients who can receive care and the problem exists among all payors, from private insurance to government programs.
 Participants also noted that out-of-pocket costs are a particular barrier for pulmonary rehabilitation and for other types of important treatments like inhalers and oxygen.

 There are many ways for healthcare providers to participate in advocacy efforts, such as joining the COPD Foundation’s State Captains Program.
 State Captains serve a variety of functions, including advocating for policy changes at the local, state and federal level.
-If you want more information on becoming a State Captain, contact the Foundation’s Grassroots Advocacy Manager, Tracie Sullivan, at email@example.com.
+If you want more information on becoming a State Captain, contact our team at firstname.lastname@example.org.